 - International Seminars and Clinics -Australia, India, USA, Canada, Malta, Poland, Ukraine and Japan

 Practical Aikido – Goshu-ryu style Aikido (Australian style Aikido)

 - Based on Yoshinkan style Aikido Mori Sensei developed The Practical Aikido; condensed into realistically usable techniques on the streets against all sorts of strikes, punches and kicks.

-- By teaching rather big and strong Australians for nearly twenty years, he realised the necessity of modifying Yoshinkan style to fit with the requirements of his Australian students.
+- By teaching rather big and strong Australians for nearly twenty five years, he realised the necessity of modifying Yoshinkan style to fit with the requirements of his Australian students.
 There, he devised and has been instructing the realistic skills in today’s society while keeping the traditional methods as its foundation.

 - While Aikido training is purely physical, Mori Sensei places a high value on learning respect, gratitude, discipline, propriety and harmony.

 - The class is designed to rediscover oneself and learn how to overcome one’s weakness to improve oneself.

 - Mori Sensei guides you, not only teaching Aikido skills, to have your life more contented.

 Mori Sensei has also been featured in many magazine and newspaper articles.
 The Australian martial-arts magazine Blitz featured Sensei in two issues, which they entitled "Aikido's 9 Year Uchi Deshi".
 You can read Sensei's contribution here.